 Lower utility bills – There are lots of ways to save on all the utilities you use.
 Take quicker showers, turn off lights when you leave the room, change the thermostat a degree or two, install a programmable thermostat, and the list goes on.

 Go Green with Solar Panels – While we’re at it, solar panels are a great way to help the environment and your wallet.
 With little to no down payment, you can reduce your electric bill to zero most months depending on where you live.

-Make grocery list when buying groceries – When entering any store you need to be focused and especially when food shopping.
-Without planned out meals and a specific list of items to buy, you are more likely to buy unnecessary items and spend too much money.
+Make a grocery list when buying groceries – When entering any store, you need to be focused and especially when food shopping.
+Without planned meals and a specific list of items to buy, you are more likely to buy unnecessary items and spend too much money.
 Have a list and stick to it.

 Buy in bulk – Buying in bulk is a great way to save money, but again, make sure it a needed item and the amount doesn’t exceed your typical consumption.
 Eating more of something to make sure it doesn’t expire won’t save you money.